zdata-inc/ambari-extensions/blog-post.md

-# zData Ambari Stack with Hawq Service
+# zData Ambari Stack with HAWQ Service

 If you haven't heard about the [Apache Ambari project](http://ambari.apache.org/ "Apache Ambari Project") yet and you work with big data, you're missing out.
 Apache Ambari is a framework able to provision, manage, and monitor Apache Hadoop deployments.
 We will assume you have some familiarity with Ambari features and terminology.
 If you don't, don't sweat it!
 You can get caught up to speed from our [previous blog post](http://www.zdatainc.com/2014/11/apache-ambari-overview/).

 We will be going over a project that we've been working on for the past few weeks: zData's Ambari Stack.
-The zData Ambari Stack defines a custom Ambari stack version that provides [Pivotal Hawq](http://pivotal.io/big-data/pivotal-hawq) as a service.
+The zData Ambari Stack defines a custom Ambari stack version that provides [Pivotal HAWQ](http://pivotal.io/big-data/pivotal-hawq) as a service.
 This means installing HAWQ has never been easier!
 You can quickly install HAWQ on a cluster to try out, benchmark, use, compare, or anything else.
 We'll be covering how we set up our stack definition, some design decisions we made, and finally how to download the zData stack and try it out yourself.

 ## What's a Stack Again?